The Woeful World of Wayne

 Wayne's a very hard to read character who rarely, if at all, shows any emotion.
 The synopsis for the series describes him as having a heart of gold, which at times could be quite questionable when he's knocking out a classmate with a trumpet or smashing a bike to pieces while the owner is tied to a pole with a bike lock.

-Of course it's always easy to justify reasons and excuses for his violent outbreaks: no parental guidance, no discipline, no supervision, lives in a very rough neighborhood and perhaps more importantly, his acts are a result of what he perceives as an injustice.
+Of course it's always easy to justify reasons and excuses for his violent outbreaks: no parental guidance, no discipline, no supervision, lives in a very rough neighbourhood and perhaps more importantly, his acts are a result of what he perceives as an injustice.

 The school bully bashed with a trumpet was picking on a weaker kid.
 The guy tied to a pole with a bike lock was abusing the shopkeeper who might have been his girlfriend.
 He rescues his girl crush Del from an abusive dad and two numbskull twin brothers after they gave him a brutal bashing for hanging out with her.
 Wayne returns and drops a TV set on the two brothers and fights Del's dad, ending with Wayne biting off the dad's nose.
 Nice!